Why Sons Need Involved Fathers

 Here are some quick tips in fostering a great father son relationship.

 - Many dads spend their time working on providing financially, investing, sports teams, projects, and plans.
 It is important that a father can set that all aside to show his son that his best and most important investment is in his son, and/or children.

-- Lots of dads can struggle with physical touch with their children especially dads of boys in an attempt to not appear “weird, or creepy” but hugging and even kissing your son is key in letting your son know you love him no matter what.
+- Lots of dads can struggle with physical touch with their children, especially dads of boys.
+They don’t want to appear “weird” or “creepy”.
+But hugging and even kissing your son is key in letting your son know you love him no matter what.

 - A son needs to know that his personal interests are pleasing to his father.
-Taking the time to get interested in what his son is interested in is a great way to show him that his interests matter.
+Showing interest in his son’s interests is a great way to show him that his interests matter.

-- Telling his son he is proud of him is a way to make sure he can enter the world with confidence knowing their dad believes in them gives them armor around them.
-Some boys just need their fathers affirming words; others might need some one-on-one time over breakfast, taking the time to find this out is not time wasted.
+- Telling his son he is proud of him is a way to make sure he can enter the world with confidence.
+Knowing his dad believes in him gives a son a sort of armor around him.
+Some boys just need their fathers affirming words.
+Others might need some one-on-one time over breakfast, taking the time to find this out is not time wasted.

 Fathers are important, but mothers cannot control what a child’s father does or doesn’t do with his fatherly role.
 What we can do is gently encourage them to take some of these tips into consideration.
-If a father isn’t present, then we need to look around at the men in our lives and thoughtfully consider what kind of male role models we have for our sons.
-There are great men all around us, coaches, teachers, family friends, and extended family members.
-Having a strong male role model in our son’s lives is vital to the success of them and their future even into future generations.
+If a father isn’t present, look around at the other men in your life.
+Thoughtfully consider what kind of male role models we have for our sons.
+There are great men all around us, like coaches, teachers, family friends, and extended family members.
+Having a strong male role model in our son’s lives is vital to their success and their future.